Top Ten Tips for Teaching Improv

 Tip #1 – There are no wrong answers.

 There are no wrong offers.
-Students are very reticent sometimes to put something on the table.
+Students are very reluctant sometimes to put something on the table in an improv scene.
 They’re scared that they’re not going to say the perfect thing.
-Don’t worry about perfect.
-Just put something out there and know that things are going to spin out from it.
+Encourage students: Don’t worry about being perfect.
+Just put something out there!

 Tip #2 – Improv is overwhelming.

-You can just choose from anything in the world and students are afraid that they’re not going to say that perfect thing, that they’re not going to be funny, or they’re not going to be able to contribute anything.
-We are aware of this and we’re going to address this.
+With improv you can choose to say anything in the world as your next line, and that can be overwhelming.
+Students are afraid that they’re not going to say the perfect thing, they’re not going to be funny, or they’re not going to be able to contribute anything.
+Help students realize that they’re in a space where it’s ok to fail.
+Not every line is going to be perfect or funny and that’s ok!

 Tip #3 – Improv is a team sport.

 We are in it to win it together.
 We’re all friends, we all support each other, we all help each other out.
-When we do shows, a lot of us have adopted this thing called “I got your back” so we go around and we tap each other on the back and say, “I got your back” because, again, it’s a reminder that it’s a team sport.
+Share with students: When we do shows, a lot of us have adopted this thing called “I got your back.”
+We go around and tap each other on the back and say, “I got your back” as a reminder that it’s a team sport.

 Tip #4 – Keep physically open.

-Students tend to cross their arms, cross their legs.
-I know I stand in a crossed arm position because it’s comfortable sometimes, but it’s also defensive and it shuts us down.
-You’re actually not really able to listen as well when your body is crossed.
-Get them to open up – uncross those arms, uncross those legs.
+Students tend to cross their arms in scenes or cross their legs when sitting.
+This is a defensive posture that shuts us down.
+You’re actually not able to listen as well when your body is crossed.
+Encourage students: Get them to open up — uncross those arms, uncross those legs.
 Sometimes you have to remind them several times throughout a class.

 Tip #5 – Listening.

 It’s all about communication and collaboration, so we need to listen to each other.
 All acting is about reacting and improv is this in the purest form.
-You have to be able to listen and to react to your partner.
+Tell students: The best improv scene is when performers listen to each other and react.
+Don’t focus on your line, listen to what your partner is saying.

 Tip #6 – Focus on the wins and the challenges.

-This is an important tip when giving feedback – as opposed to focusing on what is right and wrong.
-Just focus on the wins.
-There is no wrong in improv as long as we’re listening to each other and supporting each other.
+This is an important tip when giving students feedback on their improv scenes.
+Avoid focusing on what they did right or wrong.
+Focus on the wins!
+Share with students: There is no wrong in improv as long as we’re listening to each other and supporting each other.

 Tip #7 – Emotion is your friend!